quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ### Application Tier

-The Application Tier of this APP consists of 3 components: Game, GameCenter, and PL.
+The Application Tier of this APP consists of 2 components: GameCenter, and PL.
 A Game object represents a game event in the APP.
 It contains a "redPlayer" (a Player object that represents the user who interacts with the red pieces on the checker board), a "whitePlayer" (a Player object that represents the user who interacts with the white pieces on the checker board), and an "id" (a unique number used to